Table of Contents

 Your campaign strategy during the primaries will depend on who else is running for office against you.
 You could face opposition within your own party and need to adjust your messaging to stand out from the crowd.
 How you frame your campaign issues and the types of voters you’re trying to reach with your message will also differ depending on whether you’re in the primary or general stages of the election cycle.

-What changes should I expect to my campaign staff after the primary elections?
+What changes should I expect to my campaign in primary vs. general elections?

 The staff for your primary campaign will be smaller and often built from within your personal network.
 Once you advance to the general, a bigger pool of political consulting firms, campaign managers, communications directors, field organizers, and volunteers becomes available to you, as do more contributions from the party.
 Turnover is normal during this transition.